gasparka/spectrogram/README.md

 Accelerator is implemented in 18-bit fixed-point format, thus it might be interesting to compare the accuracy against a floating-point model.

-Here is a comparision with high-power input signal:
+Comparision with high-power input signal:

 ![alt text](https://github.com/gasparka/realtime_spectrogram/blob/master/doc/vs_high.png)

 In general the result is good, except for the one 'phantom' peak, which is due to the 9-bit twiddle factors used in the FFT core.
 Note that this only happens when you have a very high power concentrated into one FFT bin.

-Here is a comparision with low-power input signal:
+Comparision with low-power input signal:

 ![alt text](https://github.com/gasparka/realtime_spectrogram/blob/master/doc/vs_low.png)

 Result is decent, taking into account that the input has only 2-3 bits of useful information.
+Use SDR gains to make it better.

+You can run your own simulations using `this notebook <https://github.com/gasparka/pyha/blob/develop/pyha/applications/spectrogram_limesdr/spectrogram_limesdr.ipynb>`_
+It shows MODEL vs HARDWARE comparision after each module on the dataflow path.

 # Cooling the LimeSDR-mini

-Simplest way of cooling your Lime is to attach it to a piece of metal by using a 'thermal pad':
+Simplest way of cooling the Lime is to attach it to a piece of metal by using a 'thermal pad':

 ![alt text](https://github.com/gasparka/realtime_spectrogram/blob/master/doc/IMG_9411.JPG)
 ![alt text](https://github.com/gasparka/realtime_spectrogram/blob/master/doc/IMG_9408.JPG)